 Serengeti National Park – Tanzania

-This Park is one of the main highlights for most of the Safaris to Tanzania.
-It receives plenty of travelers from different parts of the World per year.
+Serengeti National Park is one of the main highlights for most of the Safaris to Tanzania.
+It receives plenty of travelers from different parts of the World per year for wildlife Safari holidays in Tanzania.

-It covers a total area of 14763 square kilometers, its lush habitats provide a home to over three millions of mammals.
+It covers a total area of 14763 square kilometers, its lush habitats provide a home to over three million mammals.
 Of the three million mammals, two million migrate annually in large herds north to cross the Mara River.

 Serengeti National Park’s rich biodiversity consists of 0.3 m Thompson’s gazelle, 1.3 m wildebeest, and 0.2 Zebras in addition to other Wildlife species including the African Big fives.